-After the 60-day opportunity to cure the deficiency, your license will be administratively suspended until you cure the deficiency.
+After the 60-day opportunity to cure the deficiency, your license will be administratively suspended until you cure the deficiency and the license is current.
 If you fail to renew your administratively suspended license, the license will expire and eventually terminate.
 If you continue to renew your license, the license will remain administratively suspended until you cure the deficiency and comply with any additional qualifications for continued licensure.